KIT No. 98 BUILD

 Very fiddly indeed so no wonder it was 3d printed.

+I decided to use the simpler design which only has two wire elements on each major spoke.
 I made the rim on the lathe, parting off a large washer of aluminium which I hand filed to shape for the three moulded spoke bosses.
 The centre was a simple turning job.

 The spokes were the cause of some head scratching.
 I landed on 1.5mm due stainless wire.
 I bent this hot to form three "hair pin" shaped units.
 These were then glued into holes in the centre before M 2 screws were used to secure each to the rim.